SysKitTeam/docs-trace/how-to/compare-settings.md

 4. Different tenants have different domains associated with them.
 Map the domains to each other as best as you can to get better compare results.
 5. Click Next to see the compare results.

-The Results windows shows the differences between the two tenants.
+The Results window shows the differences between the two tenants.
 Object changes are marked by a different colors.
 The upper part of the window shows all the objects in a hierarchical structure, while the bottom half displays the differences between currently selected objects in the upper half.
 The compare process uses the [Compare template](../configure-syskit-trace/options-wizard.md) when displaying changes between snapshots.
-If you would like to change which objects are compared, use the little wheel button on the left-hand side.
+If you would like to change which objects are compared, use the cog button on the left-hand side.
 Deselected objects will not be used in future comparisons.